Benn & Eubank Sr react to Smith’s win

 One man who seemed pleased with Smith's win was Benn.

-Benn and Eubank had been scheduled to fight last October but Ben failed two drug tests, causing the fight to be postponed.
+Benn and Eubank had been scheduled to fight last October but Benn failed two drug tests, causing the fight to be postponed.

 Benn has protested his innocence but the UK Anti-Doping Agency and the British Boxing Board of Control are yet to conclude their investigations into the failed tests.